forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-tips.md

 ## Reset your Code Builder Environment

 Reset your Code Builder environment to start building with a fresh environment.
-Resetting deletes everything stored in your Code Builder environment all your data so you have a clean space to work with.
+Resetting deletes everything stored in your Code Builder environment and all your data so you have a clean space to work with.
 To reset your Code Builder environment, click the dropdown next to the launch button and select **Reset Environment**.